ilifu/ilifu_user_docs/docs/getting_started/best_practices.md

 ## Identify the minimum wall-time that is required for your job

 When submitting a job, the default wall-time is set to 3 days.
 It is important to assign a wall-time for your job that is accurate to the length of time you expect your job to run.
 Setting an accurate wall-time will improve the performance of the cluster scheduler and will reduce overall wait time for jobs.
-Wall-time for a job can be setting using the `-t` parameter (units in minutes).
+Wall-time for a job can be set using the `-t` parameter (units in minutes or hours:minutes:seconds or days-hours:minutes:seconds).

 ## When submitting multiples of the same job, consider using a SLURM job array